bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > performance-debugging-scenarios in the original data), and thus enabled you to
 > also do this for the larger ones (gregor, quadT, quadU).

-As we note above in the overview, the bulk of performance data is new. (and the profiler data is of course all new.)
+As we note above in the overview, the bulk of performance data is new.(and the profiler data is of course totally new.)

 There are 11,160,261 configurations across gregor, quadT, and quadU.
 Even if we ignored all the configurations measured for the paper (116,154